inosion/prometheus-sunspec-exporter/README.md

 # Prometheus Sunspec Exporter

-- ~Alpha~ Beta - Works and is Pulling data :-D
+- Works and is Pulling data :-D
 - May have some re-coding to do around what consitutes a gauge, counter etc
 - is optimised to read only the "sunspec" model you desire (reduce call load on the device)
 - Need to run one exporter "per" modbus sunspec address/ip/port (current limitation)
 - Uses https://github.com/sunspec/pysunspec

-# Tested on
+# Sunspec Devices
-- SMA SunnyBoy TriPower STL-6000 - Use address 126 (for SunSpec)
+  Sunspec is alliance of 100 Solar and Electricity Storage products, that provides a standard Modbu API.

+  With this API, a prometheus exporter was born, in approximately 8 hours.

+  Devices supported can be found here (Sunspec Modbus Certified List)[https://sunspec.org/sunspec-modbus-certified-products/] Manufacturers supporting Sunspec:
-- Fronius (Something) - SunSpec native
+  - Fronius
+  - SMA
+  - Huawei
+  - ABB
+  - Sungrow

+  See (tested-devices)[docs/tested-devices.md] for more information.

 # Sample Grafana

 ![images/grafana_dash_sample_2021-01-10_13-28.png](images/grafana_dash_sample_2021-01-10_13-28.png)